 Rome, Italy is one of the most picturesque holiday destinations in the world, whether you’re looking to experience the beauty of the ancient architecture, the beauty of the ancient art, the theatre or a Rome delicious food that’s an absolutely unforgettable experience for your palate.

 Every mom needs a break away from the kids every once in a while, and there’s no better place to go than Rome.

-Paperwork is one of the most important things to keep in mind when you’re travelling, and it’s the first thing you should get out of the way when you’re planning a trip.
-Your international travelling paperwork should include your passport and visa, and if you’ve never travelled before (and don’t have either), you’ll have to apply before you can think about entering Italy.
+Paperwork is one of the most important things to keep in mind when you’re traveling, and it’s the first thing you should get out of the way when you’re planning a trip.
+Your international traveling paperwork should include your passport and visa, and if you’ve never traveled before (and don’t have either), you’ll have to apply before you can think about entering Italy.

 In particular, get in touch with your country’s embassy within Rome and find out exactly what paperwork you’re going to need to travel.
 It’s always a good idea to keep the address and contact details of the relevant embassy when you’re iu a foreign country; it can be a huge help.